If your investment portfolio doesn’t reflect what you believe, is it time to make an adjustment?

 1. The stock market is left leaning1

-If you have money invested in the stock market, it isn’t merely in a faceless account: it is funding real people supporting real time business decisions.
-Unless you handpick every individual stock that you own, some of your money is most likely supporting viewpoints that oppose traditional, conservative values.
+If you have money invested in the stock market, it isn’t merely in a faceless account: it’s funding real people supporting real time business decisions.
+Unless you handpick every individual stock that you own, some of your money is likely supporting viewpoints that oppose traditional, conservative values.

 2. Conservative, fully diversified portfolios aren’t easily accessible

-Politically conservative investors are an underserved group in the current state of our market.
+Politically conservative investors are an underserved group in the current market.
 Viable investment portfolios that make your voice heard are extremely limited.
-The solution is ‘Demand Patriot’ – a portfolio that enables patriotic Americans to align their investments with their values without necessarily sacrificing returns.
+The solution is ‘Demand Patriot’ – a portfolio that enables patriotic Americans to align investments with their values without necessarily sacrificing returns.

-For our ‘Demand Patriot’ portfolio, we include companies that take substantial action to support conservative candidates as well as allocate more funds to sectors that align with conservative perpsectives.
+In our ‘Demand Patriot’ portfolio, we include companies that take substantial action to support conservative candidates as well as allocate more funds to sectors that align with conservative perspectives.